Hülsen Infantry

 Colours

-Colonel flag (Leibfahne): white field, black flames, purple red central medallion surrounded by a gold laurel wreath and decorated with a black eagle surmounted by a white scroll bearing the gold motto "Pro Gloria et Patria".
-Decoration (crowns, laurel wreaths, ciphers and grenades) in gold.
+Colonel colour (Leibfahne): White field with black flames.
+Centre device consisting of a purple red medallion surrounded by a golden laurel wreath and surmounted by a gold crown.
+The medallion is decorated with a black eagle holding a sword and lightning bolts surmounted by a white scroll bearing the golden motto "Pro Gloria et Patria".
+Corner monograms (crowns, laurel wreaths, ciphers) and grenades in gold.

-Regimental flags (Kompaniefahnen): Purple red field, four black flames, white central medallion surrounded by a gold laurel wreath and decorated with black eagle surmounted by a purple red scroll bearing the gold motto "Pro Gloria et Patria".
-Decoration (crowns, laurel wreaths, ciphers and grenades) in gold.
+Regimental colours (Kompaniefahnen): Purple red field with black flames.
+Centre device consisting of a white medallion surrounded by a golden laurel wreath and surmounted by a gold crown.
+The medallion is decorated with a black eagle holding a sword and lightning bolts surmounted by a purple red scroll bearing the golden motto "Pro Gloria et Patria".
+Corner monograms (crowns, laurel wreaths, ciphers) and grenades in gold.

 References